sign-language-processing/sign-language-processing.github.io/src/index.md

 ## Introduction

-Signed languages (also known as sign languages) are languages that use the visual-gestural modality to convey meaning through manual articulations in combination with non-manual elements.
+Signed languages (also known as sign languages) are languages that use the visual-gestural modality to convey meaning through manual articulations in combination with non-manual elements like the face and body.
 Similar to spoken languages, signed languages are natural languages governed by a set of linguistic rules [@sandler2006sign], both emerging through an abstract, protracted aging process and evolved without meticulous planning.
 Signed languages are not universal, or mutually intelligible, despite often having striking similarities among them.
 They are also distinct from spoken languages---i.e., American Sign Language (ASL) is not a visual form of English, rather its own unique language.

-Sign Language Processing [@bragg2019sign] is an emerging field of artificial intelligence concerned with the automatic processing and analysis of sign language content.
+Sign Language Processing [@bragg2019sign;@yin-etal-2021-including] is an emerging field of artificial intelligence concerned with the automatic processing and analysis of sign language content.
 It is a subfield of both natural language processing (NLP) and computer vision (CV).
 Challenges in sign language processing frequently involve machine translation of sign language videos to spoken language text (sign language translation), from spoken language text (sign language production), or sign language recognition for sign language understanding.